Yum! Frozen Yogurt topped with Gummy Worms - yes please!

 One scoop of ice cream needs about 50 licks to finish.

-The average American eats 48 pints of ice cream each year.
+The average American eats roughly four gallons of ice cream each year.

 What's your favorite flavor?